-We believe that each girl has the right to have their emotional, intellectual, physical and social needs met in their own community with the love and support of their families and godparents.
-Our vision is to provide educational scholarships for bright young women from impoverished families with incomes of $60-200 / month.
+We believe that each girl has the right to have their emotional, intellectual, physical and social needs met in their own community with the love and support of their families and godparents/sponsors.
+Our vision is to provide educational scholarships for bright young women from impoverished families with incomes of $40-200/month.

-Spirit Education Foundation, through Godparents, offers scholarships for girls to three year high school and five-six year university programs, as long as they continue to meet our requirements for academic excellence.
+Spirit applicants and families learning about scholarships for three years of high school and intensive English classes, as long as they continue to meet our requirements for academic excellence.

 Core business skills are developed in general accounting, marketing, administration, tourism, law and computers.
 These jobs pay a living wage.